TritonDataCenter/smartos-docs/docs/non-interactive-install.md

 answers_json_flags="name=answers.json"
 ```

-The `answer_json_name` path is relative to the device root.
+The `answers_json_name` path is relative to the device root.
 For example, if you
-mount a USB at `/mnt/usbkey` to copy in the `answer.json` file, it should be
+mount a USB at `/mnt/usbkey` to copy in the `answers.json` file, it should be
 `/mnt/usbkey/local/answers.json`.

 **Note:** This example is somewhat redundant because it example shows the file